KakimDanabayev/-Time-Series-Air-Quality-Prediction/README.md

 Source: iqair https://www.iqair.com/china/beijing

-## Air pllution influence to health
+## Air pollution influence to health

 Most common health issues are a sore throat and cough.
 Over the past decade, lung cancer rates have risen by over 60%.
 Other consequences of air pollution in Beijing include yellow skies, higher mortality rates, and cancelled flights due to low visibility levels.